makersacademy/rps-challenge/README.md

 Hints on functionality

 - "the marketeer should be able to enter their name before the game"
-- the marketeer will be presented the choices (rock, paper and scissors)
+- "the marketeer will be presented the choices (rock, paper and scissors)"
 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared